 In Connecticut, recklessness is generally defined as the conscious disregard of a substantial and unjustifiable risk.
 It is more than negligence.
-Pursuant to Connecticut General Statutes §14-222, in order to be convicted of the charge of reckless driving, the State would have to prove beyond a reasonable doubt:
+Pursuant to Connecticut General Statutes §14-222, in order to be convicted of the charge of reckless driving, the State would have to prove beyond a reasonable doubt that:

-- That an operator of a motor vehicle was traveling at a rate of speed that endangered the life of someone other than the operator;
+- An operator of a motor vehicle was traveling at a rate of speed that endangered the life of someone other than the operator;

-- That an operator of a vehicle registered commercially was “Coasting” downhill (with the clutch or gears disengaged);
+- An operator of a vehicle registered commercially was “Coasting” downhill (with the clutch or gears disengaged);

-- That a person was operating a motor vehicle with a “defective mechanism.”
+- A person was operating a motor vehicle with a “defective mechanism.”

-For example, if you are traveling on a narrow, rural road in Cromwell at a high rate of speed and near pedestrians, you may be charged with reckless driving under number “1” above.
-Your Connecticut reckless driving attorney may be able to evaluate the facts of your particular case and argue that the operation of a motor vehicle was not reckless as that term is defined in Connecticut.
+For example, if you were traveling on a narrow, rural road in Cromwell at a high rate of speed and near pedestrians, you may be charged with reckless driving under number “1” above.
+Your Connecticut reckless driving attorney may be able to evaluate the facts of your particular case and argue that your operation of the motor vehicle was not reckless according to how that term is defined in Connecticut.

 The penalties for a conviction of reckless driving can be significant and costly.
 First, the law allows the court to impose a fine of between $100 and $300 dollars for a first offense.
-Second, and, perhaps most importantly, if you are convicted or plead guilty to a charge of reckless driving the law allows the court to impose a sentence of up to 30 days in jail for a first offense, and up to one year imprisonment for any subsequent offense.
+Second, and, perhaps most importantly, if you are convicted or pleaded guilty to a charge of reckless driving, the law allows the court to impose a sentence of up to 30 days in jail for a first offense and up to one year in prison for any subsequent offense.

-A conviction for reckless driving will also trigger an automatic license suspension by the Connecticut Department of Motor Vehicles for at least 30 days and up to 90 days for a first violation, and for at least 90 days for any subsequent violation.
+A conviction for reckless driving will also trigger an automatic license suspension by the Connecticut Department of Motor Vehicles: 30 to 90 days for a first violation, and at least 90 days for any subsequent violation.